elasfaromar/OOP1/README.md

 ## Features

-This tool is almost impossible to crash.
-It has been 99% dummy-proofed. uses JOptionPanes for a cleaner user interface. can have information imported and exported from and to many text files.
+- This tool is almost impossible to crash.
+It has been 99% dummy-proofed.
+- Uses JOptionPanes for a cleaner user interface.
+- Can have information imported and exported from and to many text files.

 ## Getting Started